alexchacon2341/collaboration-competition-ddpg/Report.md

 ### Suggestions

-While the agent was able to converge on a policy that solved the environment in a relatively short period of time, Additional changes may still yield improvements.
-To increase the likelihood that the agent continues exploring different actions until the optimal policy has been found, it may be beneficial to implement gamma with a curriculum-type structure, ensuring its decay pauses at certain thresholds until a pre-specified average reward is reached.
-Increasing the number of hidden layers may also yield better results.
-Finally, extensions of the DQN algorithm, including Double DQN, Dueling DQN, or Rainbow may converge on a more optimal policy in a shorter period.
+While the agent was able to converge on a policy that solved the environment, the learning process was quite slow, taking nearly five hours to complete.
+An extension of DDPG may still improve the learning rate.
+Although the environment was solved for a single agent, modifications that allow the DDPG model to train with multiple agents may speed learning, as the agents would be able to gather experiences concurrently and share results.